 Roaming prices in the Eastern partner countries are expected to fall by almost 90% by 2026, under a Regional Roaming Agreement currently being finalised with the support of EU4Digital.

-In February 2019, during the Third Eastern Partnership Ministerial Meeting on the Digital Economy, the six Eastern partner countries reaffirmed their commitment to sign a Regional Roaming Agreement (RRA) by the end of 2020.
+In February 2019, during the Third Eastern Partnership Ministerial Meeting on the Digital Economy, the six Eastern partner countries reaffirmed their commitment to sign a Regional Roaming Agreement (RRA).
 Following this final endorsement, the EU4Digital Facility Telecom Rules team has been working on a regional initiative aimed at the harmonisation of international mobile roaming regulatory frameworks in the Eastern partner countries.

 The RRA covers the ability for customers of mobile operators of Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine) to use mobile services while visiting any of the six Eastern partner countries.